sergeshustoff/dikt/README.md

 ## Usage

 Create module and declare provided dependencies.
-Use @ByDi to generate functions bodies for you.
+Use @Create to generate functions bodies for you.

     @DiModule
     class CarModule(
-        @ProvidesAllContent
+        @ProvidesAll
         val externalDependency: Something,
     ) {
-        @ByDi(cached = true) val someSingleton(): SomeSingleton
+        @CreateCached val someSingleton(): SomeSingleton
-        @ByDi fun provideSomethingElse(): SomethingElse
+        @Create fun provideSomethingElse(): SomethingElse
     }

 Under the hood primary constructor will be called for SomethingElse and SomeSingleton.
 If constructor requires some parameters - they will be retrieved form this module or from nested modules properties and functions.

 ## Annotations

-### @ByDi
+### @Create

 Magical annotation that tells compiler plugin to generate method body using returned type's primary constructor.
-Function parameters are used as provided dependencies, as well as anything inside parameter of type annotated with @ProvidesAllContent or containing module.
+Function parameters are used as provided dependencies, as well as anything inside parameter of type annotated with @ProvidesAll or containing module.

 #### Example:

     class Something(val name: String)

-    @ByDi fun provideSomething(name: String): Something
+    @Create fun provideSomething(name: String): Something

 Code above will be transformed to

     fun provideSomething(name: String) = Something(name)

-#### cached = true
+### @CreateCached

-This parameter tells compiler plugin to create a lazy property and return value from it.
-Functions marked with @ByDi(cached=true) don't support parameters.
+Same as @Create, but creates a lazy property and return value from it.
+Functions marked with @CreateCached don't support parameters.

+### @Provided

+Tells compiler plugin to generate method body that returns value of specified type retrieved from dependencies.
+It's useful when we need to elevate dependencies from nested modules.
+Doesn't call constructor.

+#### Example:

+    class Something(val name: String)

+    class ExternalModule(
+        val something: Something
+    )

+    @DiModule
+    class MyModule(@ProvidesAll val external: ExternalModule) {
+        @Provided fun provideSomething(): Something
+    }

 ### @DiModule

-Tells compiler plugin that all @ByDi methods in this class may use its methods and properties as dependencies.
+Tells compiler plugin to support @Create, @CreateCached and @Provided annotations in this class and to use methods and properties in this class as dependencies.

 #### Example: